 This fall sangria made with apple cider, red wine and warm spices is the perfect autumn drink.
 It’s packed with flavor and is refreshing yet cozy.
-Its truly got it going on.

 I decided this Red Wine Apple Cider Sangria should be the first recipe featured in ZK’s Goodbye Garden Party menu.
 Why?
 Because every great party needs a great cocktail.
 And because it’s Friday.
 I wanted to set you up for a successful weekend. 🙂

-What makes sangria, well, sangria?
+What makes a sangria, well, a sangria?

 The basic components of sangria are: